Publishing a model creates a hosted tool item that can be run as a custom web tool.

 Publishing requirements

-All of the following requirements must be met to enable publishing an analysis model as a web tool.
+All of the requirements described below must be met to enable publishing an analysis model as a web tool.

 Publishing user privileges